leeway64/LWVirtualAssistant/Report/InstallationInstructionsForModules.rst

    (the same location where you pasted the .whl file for PyAudio).

 3. Open the “ChatterBot-master” folder.
 Click on the header, then type “cmd” and hit enter.
-This should open a Command Prompt window.
+This should open a Command Prompt window for the current folder.

-SCREENSHOT HERE

-4. Inside the Command Prompt window, type in “python setup.py install”.
+4. Inside the Command Prompt window, type in ``python setup.py install``.
 This should install the ChatterBot module.
 Refer to this webpage for more information: https://www.activestate.com/resources/quick-reads/how-to-manually-install-python-packages/.

-SCREENSHOT HERE

 How to install spaCy
 --------------------